Azure-Samples/Azure-MachineLearning-DataScience/Misc/SQLDW/machine-learning-data-science-process-sqldw-walkthrough.md

 ## <a name="setup"></a>Setting Up the Azure data science environment for advanced analytics

-In this tutorial we will demonstrate loading data to SQL DW, data exploration, feature engineering.
-Sample scripts are shared in GitHub.
+In this tutorial we will demonstrate loading data to SQL Data Warehouse, exploration data, engineering features, and building machine learning models.

 To set up your Azure Data Science environment, follow the steps below.